-Option Description Filters Displays a list of the visibility and folder filters configured in the selected filter set where: • Visibility Filters show or hide issues Folder Filters sort the issues into the folder tabs in the Analysis Results window Right-click a filter to show issues that match the filter or to enable, disable, copy, or delete it.
-If Displays the filters conditions.
-The first list displays issue attributes, the second list specifies how to match the attribute, and third list shows the value the filter matches.
-Then Displays the filter type, where Hide Issue is a visibility filter and Set Folder to is a folder filter.
+Element Description Filters Displays a list of the visibility and folder filters configured in the selected filter set where: • Visibility Filters show or hide issues • Folder Filters sort the issues into the folder tabs in the Analysis Results window Right-click a filter to show issues that match the filter or to enable, disable, copy, or delete it. lf Displays the conditions for the selected filter.
+The first list displays issue attributes, the second list specifies how to match the attribute, and the third list shows the value the filter matches.
+Then Displays the type of the selected filter, where Hide Issue is a visibility filter and Set Folder to is a folder filter.

-For more information about creating filters, see "Creating a Filter from the Filters Tab" on page 41.
+For more information about creating filters, see "Creating a Filter from the Filters Tab" on page 43.